 The ultimate water distribution is a well-designed network of interconnected watermains with multiple loops to ensure security and flexibility in servicing the full build out of the proposed FSS Study Area and the rest of the FSS Study Area.
 While it is a priority to loop systems where possible and as soon as the opportunity is available, it may be necessary to service development areas with single feed watermains during various phases of development until the future watermain loops can be constructed.
 The phasing will likely move to the north from Dundas Street West, which may create circumstances where there are single feed, dead-end watermains.
-During the interim condition, if there are single feed watermains, a regular flushing practice will be required to maintain water quality.
-Autoflushers or a manual flushing program will be utilized on all interim single feed watermains.
-The autoflushers will be placed in locations and programed to ensure that adequate water guality is maintained until full looping of watermains occurs.
+During the interim condition of single feed watermains, a regular flushing practice will be required to maintain water quality.
+Autoflushers are to be utilized on all interim single feed watermains.
+The autoflushers will be placed in locations and programed to ensure that adequate water quality is maintained until full looping of watermains occurs.
 The flushing program, including the flushing frequency and discharge locations, will be determined in conjunction with Region staff.
-The flushing program will be completed and funded by the developer in accordance with Halton Region requirements.
-The current interim design does not require a flushing program.
-In the current interim design does not require a flushing program for any of the phases with no active dead end watermains.
-Any dead end watermains will be for the connection of future phases and will be inactive by use of a closed valve until such time as the next phase is operational.
-Periodic flushing of any dead end watermains can be completed if necessary.